jubako/jubako/spec/index.rst

 Integer
 -------

 All integers are bigendian.
-This allow comparaison of integer to be made the same way as comparaison of bytes array.
+This allow comparison of integer to be made the same way as comparison of bytes array.

 Size of integer are specified with the number of bits.
 - A 8 bits unsigned integer is called u8